MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 ## Known issues

-### Superseded applications display
+### Superseded applications are displayed
 <!--7836675, 10196669 -->
 Superseded applications will display on the **Applications** page.
 However, the superseding application will be installed on the device.
 For instance, `ApplicationA` is superseded by `ApplicationB`.
-An administrator selects `ApplicationA` for installation on the device . `ApplicationB` is installed on the device.
+An administrator selects `ApplicationA` for installation on the device. `ApplicationB` is installed on the device.

 ## Next steps